 To read more about how seven San Diego County schools have sustained their garden programs, read this article, “Plant Good People and Cultivate Relationships,” based on interviews with staff, parents, and volunteers.
 To see a list of San Diego organizations that support school gardens, click here.

 Free plants for school gardens!
 Once again, Altman Plants in Vista is donating hundreds of veggie and herb seedlings for school gardens in San Diego County.
-The RCD will be coordinating distribution of these plants on March 10 at three collection sites.
-Collection will also be available at our office in Lakeside on March 11.
+The RCD will be coordinating distribution of these plants on March 9, 2017 at four collection sites.
+Collection will also be available at our office in Lakeside on March 10,2017.
 Participating schools will receive a flat of 12 young plants.
-Click here to sign up.
+Click here to sign up!